-Ann Arbor, Mich. – A sharp drop in online customer satisfaction, and improved service and deeper discounts at brick-and-mortar stores, has leveled the playing field between the two retail channels, a new study has found.
+ANN ARBOR, MICH. – A sharp drop in online customer satisfaction, and improved service and deeper discounts at brick-and-mortar stores, have leveled the playing field between the two retail channels, a new study has found.

 According the American Customer Satisfaction Index (ACSI), which rates companies on a scale of 0 to 100 based on thousands of consumer interviews, brick-and-mortar retailers equaled their online counterparts for the first time since e-tailers were added to the satisfaction surveys 14 years ago.

 ACSI founder/chairman Claes Fornell said customer satisfaction with online merchants fell 4.9 percent last year to a score of 78 – a 12-year low – as “a spate of last-minute holiday purchases online, combined with inclement weather, left some buyers disgruntled by delayed shipments.”

 The decline is mostly attributable to a big drop for smaller sites, including both pure-play and multichannel retailers.
 In contrast, Amazon improved its customer satisfaction score by 4 percent to top the channel at 88, and Netflix’s score rose 5 percent to 79.
 Elsewhere, Newegg slipped 1 percent, to 83; eBay dropped 4 percent, to 80; and Overstock declined 2 percent, scoring a 79.

 Despite the downturn, consumers still laud the online channel for its easy checkout and payment, variety and selection of merchandise, useful content, and site navigation and stability, the ACSI report showed.

 Conversely, specialty brick-and-mortar retailers earned strong ratings for staff courtesy, store layout and cleanliness, and their selection of name-brand merchandise.